HOW TO CREATE AN INFLUENCER CASE STUDY

 Also, keep in mind that a lot of important information about your influence and strength of your following is not public knowledge…only you have the keys to that information.
 For example, your story views, swipe ups, click through links on the website URL you promote, blog traffic, and conversion rates are something only you (and a past brand partner) would know, so having a solid case study is a great way to demonstrate how you can drive people take action.

-Yes, someone can see you posted a picture on Instagram and mentioned it was a #ad or “paid partnership,” but a well put together case study demonstrates all the behind the scenes results that are not only impressive but can really make a brand feel confident in their decision to work with you.
+Yes, someone can see you posted a picture on Instagram and mentioned it was an #ad or “paid partnership,” but a well put together case study demonstrates all the behind the scenes results that are not only impressive but can really make a brand feel confident in their decision to work with you

 What Type of Case Study Should You Send?